-Inventory Projects

-As of 5 August 2015, there were 59 sites and 81 site leads or isolated finds recorded in the state site data file for the SRRSU.
-With the SRRSU covering a 2,401 mi area, there is one site recorded per 40.6 mi.
-This site density is the lowest for any of the SU.
-As of 5 August 2015, 7 percent of the SRRSU has been intensively surveyed.
-These figures reflect the paucity of archeological work conducted in the southern Red River Basin as a whole rather than indicating actual site density.
+Most of this work has been conducted in compliance with federal regulations pertaining to flood control, urban development, energy transmission, telecommunications, and transportation.
+Minnesota State University Moorhead and North Dakota State University have conducted several research projects in this SU.
+Inventory Projects As of 31 December 2020, there were 69 sites and 88 site leads or isolated finds recorded in the site database for the SRRSU.
+With the SRRSU covering a 2,401 mi2 area, there is one site per 34.8 mi2, or one archaeological resource per 15.3mi2 if site leads and isolated finds are included.
+As of 31 December 2020, 11% of the SRRSU has been intensively surveyed.
+These figures reflect the paucity of archaeological work conducted in the southern Red River Basin rather than indicating actual site density.

 Surveys have shown that prehistoric sites in the valley are abundant.
 Most of the 100 new ones found in the plowed fields of Wilkin, Clay, and Norman counties of Minnesota and Cass County of North Dakota are on the levee deposits of the Red River; extrapolating from this information, we might suggest about 1,000 on both sides of the Red between Breckenridge, Minnesota, and Winnipeg (Michlovic 1988:56).

 Tables 10.5 and 10.6 present data for (1) cultural/temporal affiliation(s) and (2) property types by the landforms on which they are located.
-Cultural material scatters and other rock features are the best represented classes in the sample, followed by graves and pit features.
-The site lead data suggest that additional pit features (n=3) and cultural material scatters (n=46) await recording within the Sargent County portion of the SRRSU.
-Only about one-third of the sites are assigned to a specific prehistoric period and primarily they are late.
-However, Middle Woodland and earlier sites are known but are not coded in the NDCRS database.
+Cultural material scatters are the best represented class in the sample, followed by other rock features, graves, and cairns.
+Only about half of the sites are assigned to a specific period, and primarily late prehistoric and Plains Woodland.

-Table 10.5: Cultural/Temporal Affiliation for Archeological Sites in the Southern Red River Study Unit, 5 August 2015.
+Table 10.5: Cultural/Temporal Affiliation for Archaeological Sites in the Southern Red River Study Unit, 31 December 2020.

 Archaic

 Oxbow 1

 Pelican Lake 1

 Total 2

 Woodland

+Sonota/Besant 3

-Avonlea 3 2
+Avonlea 3

-Sonota/Besant

 Middle Woodland 1

-Late Woodland 9
+Late Woodland 10

-Total 15
+Total

-Plains Village
+Late Prehistoric

+Unspecified 20

 Plains Village 1

-Total 1

-Late Prehistoric

 Northeastern Plains 1

-Unspecified 18

-Total 19
+Total

-Unknown 105
+TOTAL